Pulover/PuloversMacroCreator/Documentation/About.md

 * Added support for arrays inside IECom and COMInterface parameters.
 * Added options to set TitleMatchMode, TitleMatchMode Speed, DetectHiddenWindows and DetectHiddenText.
 * Added var [not] in, var [not] contains, var [not] between and var is in Compare Variables If Statement.
+* Added option to center coordinates of *ImageSearch* results.
 * Added option to change color of the rectangle of Image/Pixel Search area and Screenshots tool.
 * Added *Insert Comment Block* to "Edit Comment" window.
 * Added option to comment out unchecked rows in Preview/Exported scripts.